Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

     c - a continous counter (such as bytes transmitted on an interface [so instead of 'B'])

 Wherever possible, prefer percentages over absolute values to assist users in comparing different systems with different absolute sizes.

+Be aware of already-aggregated values returned by systems and applications.
+Apache for example returns a value "137.5 kB/request".
+Sounds good, but this is not a value at the current time of measurement.
+Instead, it is the average of all requests during the lifetime of the Apache worker process.
+If you use this in some sort of Grafana panel, you just get a boring line which converges towards a constant value very fast.
+Not useful at all.

+A monitoring plugin has to calculate such values always on its own.
+If this is not possible because of missing data, discard them.

 PEP8 Style Guide for Python Code